Halifax Regional Fire and Emergency: History

 Halifax originated as a British fortification in 1749, followed by Dartmouth in 1750 and Sackville in 1751.
 The Halifax Fire Service is the oldest fire department in Canada (1754).
 It was first known as the Union Fire Club and then became the Union Engine Company (1768).
 The Dartmouth Fire Department was eventually formed on the east side of the harbour in 1861.

 Nine fire fighters were killed in the Halifax Explosion, the most ever at a single event in Canada.

-In 1996, with the creation of the newly amalgamated Halifax Regional Municipality, the Fire Service was consolidated through a merger of the fire departments of the cities of Halifax and Dartmouth, the town of Bedford and the many volunteer departments located throughout Halifax County.
+In 1996, with the creation of the newly amalgamated Halifax Regional Municipality (HRM), the Fire Service was consolidated through a merger of the fire departments of the cities of Halifax and Dartmouth, the town of Bedford and the many volunteer departments located throughout Halifax County.
 At that time, there were 515 career fire fighters and 1,200 volunteer firefighters from a total of 38 fire departments would become part of the new organization.
 This extremely diverse entity was brought together under Fire Chief Gary Greene and Deputy Chiefs Michael Eddy and William Mosher.

 The department is currently led by Fire Chief Ken Stuebing, Deputies Peter Andrews, Dave Meldrum, Roy Hollett and Corey Beals.